-The Encounter Deck represents the Events, Attacks, and other threats that inhabit the Temple of Elemental Evil.
+The Encounter deck represents the Events, Attacks, and other threats that inhabit the Undermountain.
 Whenever you draw an Encounter card, apply its effects immediately.

-You can cancel an Encounter card before applying its effects by spending Experience Points (see page 12).
+You can cancel an Encounter card before applying its effects by spending Experience Points (below).

 "Active Hero" and "Your Hero": Some Encounter cards use the phrase "your Hero" or "active Hero."
 The card affects the Hero played by the player who drew the card.